LivePersonInc/developer-center/_exclude/rls_April_scraps_surveybot.md

 * For details on creating a custom bot, see [here](conversation-builder-bots-custom-bots.html).
 * For details on creating a survey bot, see [here](conversation-builder-bots-survey-bots.html).

+PUT THIS BELOW IN DIALOG BASICS

+* **Survey**: Survey dialogs can only be created in survey bots.
+Use a survey dialog to define a survey.
+For more information, see [here](conversation-builder-bots-survey-bots.html).